rod-m/engine-programming-for-games/README.md

 see tutorial here https://processing.org/tutorials/eclipse/

 # Eclipse and GIT
 Due to a bug with importing a git repo as a Java Project, you should first import from git and create an new general project.
-Checkout one of the branches sprint-001 which has .java files in.
-Then you can use the option in Eclipse - 'Open Projects from file system'.
+If the project was added to your work directory you can remove the project without deleting the files.
+Then you can use the option in Eclipse - 'Open Projects from file system', select the git repo content folder.
 This will force Eclipse to recognise the project as a java project.
 An odd workaround but will work.

 Each branch forms a new sprint checkpoint.
 # Master branch